 Treating Nausea and Vomiting From Chemotherapy - Topic Overview

-you may get during treatment.
+It's common to feel sick to your stomach (nauseated) or to vomit when you get chemotherapy.
+Nausea and vomiting are caused by cancer drugs you may get during treatment.
 You may feel sick or vomit soon after your treatment session.
 But with some chemotherapy medicines, you may not get sick until days later.
 Some people have only nausea or only vomiting.
 Others have both.
 Some people don't get sick at all from chemotherapy.

 There are many drugs that can prevent nausea and vomiting.
 Preventing nausea and vomiting will help calm your stomach so you can eat, stay strong, and give your body a chance to rest between cancer treatments.

-Antinausea drugs work best if you start taking them
+Antinausea drugs work best if you start taking them before you start chemotherapy.

 What causes nausea and vomiting?

 Doctors believe that some drugs can affect the nervous system or irritate your stomach lining and make you feel sick.
 This may cause nausea and vomiting.